thaddeuspearson/Understanding_DirtyCOW/README.md

 <br>

 At this point, this vulnerability has been well-documented, and the Linux Kernel has been patched.
-Every version since 4.8.3 actvely checks if a memory page being processed because it had been modified (*or dirty...*) had a previously deallocated copy that existed.
+Every version since 4.8.3 actively checks if a memory page being processed because it had been modified (*or dirty...*) had a previously deallocated copy that existed.
 If a previously deallocated copy is detected, the data is not written, and thus fixes the vulnerability.

 <br>